asibs/postcode-lookup-generator/README.md

 If every UPRN in a single postcode is in the same constituency, we can assume that the whole postcode is within that constituency.

-If different UPRNs within a single postcode have different constituencies, we know we have a postcode where the exact address is needed to determine the constituency.
+If different UPRNs within a single postcode have different constituencies, we know we might have a postcode where the exact address is needed to determine the constituency.
+As the open UPRN data includes non-address UPRNs such as Street Records, with no classification, it is possible for every address in the postcode to be in one constituency, but for all the UPRNs to cover more than one constituency.

 At the time of writing, there's no open data source which maps UPRNs to a human-readable address.
 This means if a user's postcode straddles multiple constituencies, we can now detect it and tell the user (possibly asking them to